qwaneu/qwaneu.github.io/_drafts/is-devops-the-new-legacy.md

 ---
 layout: post
-title: is DevOps the new Legacy?
+title: Is DevOps the new Legacy?
 tags:
   - strategy
   - DevOps